 I am not really big fan of "artificial" type of candies like Nerds, popping candy etc. and chewing gum.

 Remember to fill up custom declaration if you send anything bigger from outside EU!!!!
 I have got few invoices from our customs :( Also if the address is printed on custom declaration, please mark with big letters that it is a gift from private person and also write the addresses again on the envelope just like you would do with any other mail..
 Seems like people working at border can't bother reading small text all the time and address printed on custom declaration looks exactly like the type of mail you get from online shops.
-I have had this problem especially with mail from States so please if possible make sure to check this.

 I always honour my swaps!
 If you haven't received something from me as expected or I made mistake with swap, let me know and I will re-send.
 Just note the possible longer travel time.
 I also rate always on the day I receive the mail, except if I am away from home.
 If you haven't been rated after few weeks, feel free to contact me.
 I am still a human and might have made mistake.